pdiot/Slippi-Electron/README.md

 # Roadmap :
 Make it pretty

+Add a back button on the stats screen to change the filter options without having to reupload the files

-App tour to teach people how to use it
+App tour to teach people how to use the app

+New stats :

+wavedashes (% of frame 1, 2, 3, 4, 5+ wavedashes, maaaaayyyyyyybe angles ?),

+JC grabs (ratio of succesful to failed JC grabs, then % of frame 1, 2, 3 + of jumpsquat)

+MU / stage Winrates